Spctre23/TrollariaWorldReset/README.md

-A world reset and backup plugin for the Trollaria anarchy server for Terraria
+A Terraria world reset and backup plugin for the Trollaria anarchy server

 Features
 - Easy world resetting